 People raising their hands in a gesture meaning ‘Peace’ and ‘Liberty’: https://vysehradskej.cz/sametova-revoluce/

-However, later during the peaceful demonstration, violent suppression took place all of a sudden and it became clear the next day that hundreds were wounded in the party police beatings.
+However, later on the peaceful demonstration was, suddenly, suppressed violently by the authorities.
+It became clear the next day that hundreds were wounded in the party police beatings.
 If you are still wondering about the revolution’s name, this is what it comes from – the fact that there were only wounded, but no dead, thus the term ‘Velvet’.
 Nonetheless, this was the last straw and on 18 November, widespread strikes started, the instigating force being students and academicians as well as artists (most notably actors).
 Two days after the demonstration, the Občanské fórum political movement was established, lead by none other than the soon-to-be-president Václav Havel.
-From there on, things went down rapidly – more gatherings, artists and public figures’ speeches, political negotiations – and it was soon clear that the decades desired freedom was a touch away.
+From there on, the matters progressed rapidly – more gatherings, artists and public figures’ speeches, political negotiations – and it was soon clear that the decades desired freedom was a touch away.
 The USSR understood at this point that it was impossible to hold on to Czechoslovakia any longer; and on 29 December, Václav Havel was unanimously elected president of the independent republic of Czechoslovakia.

 Václav Havel and other members of Občanské forum standing on a balcony above Wenceslas’ Square: https://www.reflex.cz/rok-1989-sametova-revoluce